CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Dataset Processing/README.md

   - to_var_spec.py (converts variable length .npy samples into fixed length spectrogram representations)

 ## Combo Scripts
-In addition to these files as well as the more specific ones included in the sub-directory are some example full stack processing pielines for a variety of the datasets.
+In addition to these files as well as the more specific ones included in the sub-directory are some example full stack processing pipelines for a variety of the datasets.
 These can be edited and modified to suit specific needs but should help illustrate how all the processing scripts fit together.
 These are namely:
   - full_stack_ESC.py
   - full_stack_NSYNTH.py